 Each of our inbound consultants plays a key role in setting up and implementing their clients’ inbound strategies.
 To offer you as many valuable inbound marketing tips as possible, I sat down with Lizzie Griffiths, one of our inbound consultants, to discover which rules she swears by.
 Her first word of advice?

-‘Don’t be afraid to experiment.
-Your customers are open to new and emerging channels like live chat, for example, so try different things, particularly things you haven’t done before, and see what works best for you and your market.’
+"Don’t be afraid to experiment.
+Your customers are open to new and emerging channels like live chat, for example, so try different things, particularly things you haven’t done before, and see what works best for you and your market."

 That's great.
 What else?

-‘You have so much data at your disposal.
+"You have so much data at your disposal.
 Use it to your advantage.
 Oh, and begin with a clear understanding of your goals.
 What are your traffic targets?
 What leads do you want?
 What do you need inbound to do for you?
-Then match your strategy to those goals.’
+Then match your strategy to those goals."

-Her final words were on the importance of lead quality versus lead quantity.
+Lizzie's final words were on the importance of lead quality versus lead quantity.

-‘Inbound marketing generally generates better quality leads than other kinds of marketing because your prospects are ready to be engaged and they’re coming to you, so make sure you actually look at what kinds of leads your inbound activities are generating.
-If nothing else, your sales team will thank you!’
+"Inbound marketing generally generates better quality leads than other kinds of marketing because your prospects are ready to be engaged and they’re coming to you, so make sure you actually look at what kinds of leads your inbound activities are generating.
+If nothing else, your sales team will thank you!"

 Lizzie’s parting shot is especially valuable.
 Inbound marketing success isn’t just down to you and the marketing team.
 For lead generation to be successful, you need to know that you’re attracting and passing on the right kinds of contacts.
 If the sales team is struggling to close your hard-earned leads or it has questions about the kinds of people who’re engaging with your marketing, it’s essential the reps provide you with that feedback.
 I’m talking about sales and marketing alignment.
-(Read more about diagnosing the rivalry between sales and marketing.)

 Once you know you’re attracting the right kinds of leads, how do you scale that up?
 According to our wider inbound team, here are seven ways to increase inbound leads.